-3.1 PIC - COC RESPONSIBILITES
+3.1 COC RESPONSIBILITES

 - 3.1.1 Establish a board to act on behalf of the Continuum of Care.
-This board must - 3.1.1.1 Be a representative of the relevant organizations and of projects serving homeless subpopulations. - 3.1.1.2 Include at least one individual with lived experience - 3.1.1.3 Include one State representative appointed by the Governor and one City and County representative appointed by the Mayor.
-Include one representative elected by the Oahu Youth Action Board - 3.1.2 Hold meetings of the full membership, with published agenda at a minimum of one time per year. - 3.1.3 At least annually, publicly make an invitation for new members to join. - 3.1.4 Adopt and follow a written process to select a board to act on behalf of the PIC CoC.
+This board must - 3.1.1.1 Be a representative of the relevant organizations and of projects serving homeless subpopulations. - 3.1.1.2 Include at least one homeless or formerly homeless individual. - 3.1.2 Hold meetings of the full membership, with published agenda at a minimum of one time per year. - 3.1.3 At least annually, publicly make an invitation for new members to join. - 3.1.4 Adopt and follow a written process to select a board to act on behalf of the CoC.
 The process must be reviewed, updated, and approved by the CoC at least once every 5 years.
-(See section 5.2) - 3.1.5 Appoint additional committees, subcommittees, or workgroups (as needed).

-- 3.1.6 In consultation with the HMIS Lead, develop, follow, and update the governance charter at least once within a 5-year timeframe, which will include all procedures and policies needed to comply with 24 CFR 578 Subpart B and with the HMIS requirements from HUD; and a code of conduct and recusal process for the board, its chair and any person acting on behalf of the board. - 3.1.7 Consult with recipients and sub-recipients to establish performance targets appropriate for population and program type, monitor recipient and sub-recipient performance, evaluate outcomes, and take action against poor performers. - 3.1.8 Evaluate outcomes of projects funded under the Emergency Solutions Grants program and the Continuum of Care Program, and report to HUD - 3.1.9 In consultation with recipients of Emergency Solutions Grants program within the geographic area, establish and operate either a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services. - 3.1.10 The PIC CoC must develop a specific policy to guide the operation of the centralized or coordinated assessment system on how its system will address the needs of individuals and families who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, or stalking, but who are seeking shelter or services from non-victim service providers.
-This system must comply with any requirements established by HUD. - 3.1.11 In consultation with recipients of Emergency Solutions Grants program within the geographic area, establish, and consistently follow written standards for providing Continuum of Care assistance. - 3.1.12 Consult annually with the City and County of Honolulu in determining how to allocate its ESG for eligible activities. - 3.1.13 Designate and operate an HMIS, per 24 CFR 578 Subpart B. - 3.1.14 Update and maintain the Continuum of Care plan, per 24 CFR 578 Subpart B. - 3.1.15 Prepare and oversee the development and submission of the annual application for CoC funds. - 3.1.16 Establish funding priorities for funding projects in its geographic area. - 3.1.17 Design, operate and follow a collaborative process for developing applications and approving the submission of applications in response to a HUD NOFA in concert with the funding priorities and plan adopted by the PIC CoC. - 3.1.18 Designate the Collaborative Applicant in conjunction with the reauthorization of the governance structure (every 5 years) or as needed.
+(See section 5.2) - 3.1.5 Appoint additional committees, subcommittees, or workgroups (as needed). - 3.1.6 In consultation with the HMIS Lead, develop, follow and update the governance charter at least once within a 5-year timeframe, which will include all procedures and policies needed to comply with 24 CFR 578 Subpart B and with the HMIS requirements from HUD; and a code of conduct and recusal process for the board, its chair and any person acting on behalf of the board. - 3.1.7 Consult with recipients and sub-recipients to establish performance targets appropriate for population and program type, monitor recipient and sub-recipient performance, evaluate outcomes, and take action against poor performers. - 3.1.8 Evaluate outcomes of projects funded under the Emergency Solutions Grants program and the Continuum of Care Program, and report to HUD - 3.1.9 In consultation with recipients of Emergency Solutions Grants program within the geographic area, establish and operate either a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services. - 3.1.10 The CoC must develop a specific policy to guide the operation of the centralized or coordinated assessment system on how its system will address the needs of individuals and families who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, or stalking, but who are seeking shelter or services from non-victim service providers.
+This system must comply with any requirements established by HUD. - 3.1.11 In consultation with recipients of Emergency Solutions Grants program within the geographic area, establish, and consistently follow written standards for providing Continuum of Care assistance. - 3.1.12 Consult annually with the City and County of Honolulu in determining how to allocate its ESG for eligible activities. - 3.1.13 Designate and operate an HMIS, per 24 CFR 578 Subpart B. - 3.1.14 Update and maintain the Continuum of Care plan, per 24 CFR 578 Subpart B.